safeFBDC-TU-Darmstadt/HAP1-Prototype/index.markdown

 As a prior basis and first step predating the development of these solutions, we have recently further published a position paper that advocates for solution transparency and aims to promote comparability.
 The motivation stems from a challenge in identification of suitability of existing methods for a particular problem at hand, as a consequence of a collapse of scenarios to a single accuracy number in benchmarks.
 Such a single value can leave out necessary practical details and can therefore make claims misleading when adopted in practice outside of benchmarks.
 Our work thus summarizes the myriad of elements that go into a static machine learning workflow and lays open additional factors to be considered when practical continuously evolving machine learning systems are considered.
 At the core, inspiration and synergies with several older literature subfields are highlighted and several potential evaluation metrics are emphasized.
 This then serves as the basis to propose an intuitive tool to assess the focus of particular existing techniques and help identify their future potential for chosen tasks.

-> *CLEVA-Compass:  A Continual Learning EValuation Assessment Compass to Promote Research Transparency and Comparability*
+> *CLEVA-Compass:  A Continual Learning EValuation Assessment Compass to Promote Research Transparency and Comparability*;
-> Authors: Martin Mundt, Steven Lang, Quentin Delfosse, Kristian Kersting
+> Authors: Martin Mundt, Steven Lang, Quentin Delfosse, Kristian Kersting;
-> Published in: International Conference on Learning Representations (ICLR) 2022
+> Published in: International Conference on Learning Representations (ICLR) 2022;
 > Repository: https://github.com/ml-research/CLEVA-Compass